 - b.
 OTHER DEADLY FORCE Whenever an officer uses the Deflection pursuit intervention technique as defined in DGO 5.05, Emergency Response and Pursuit Driving, or other deadly force, the officer shall notify their supervisor immediately or as soon as practical, as established under DGO 8.11, Investigation of Officer Involved Shootings and Discharges. - c.
 FORCE RESULTING IN DEATH OR SERIOUS BODILY INJURY- Force resulting in death, including during the application of low or intermediate force, shall be investigated in accordance with DGO 8.12, In- Custody Deaths.
 Force resulting in serious bodily injury shall be immediately reported by the superior officer to the commanding officer, who shall determine which unit shall be responsible for further investigation. - 5.
 DRAWING AND EXHIBITING A FIREARM Drawing and Exhibiting a firearm is not a use of force; however, circumstances of Drawing and Exhibiting a Firearm are to be memorialized and reviewed in the following manner: - a.
-The officer shall notify a supervisor of the Drawing and Exhibiting as soon as practical, before the end of watch. - b.
-The officer shall document and articulate the justification for the Drawing and Exhibiting of the firearm in the corresponding incident report.
+The officer shall notify a supervisor of the Drawing and Exhibiting assoon as practical, before the end of watch. - b.a.
+The officer shall document and articulate the justification for the Drawing and Exhibiting of the firearm on BWC or CAD or in the corresponding incident report-and shall notify a supervisor.

-If the incident has no nexus with criminal activity and no incident report is otherwise required, in lieu of an incident report, the officer may memorialize the justification by narrating it on their corresponding body-worn camera video recording or by making an entry into the corresponding CAD record.
+If the incident has no nexus with criminal activity and no incident report isotherwise required, in lieu of an incident report, the officer may memorializethe justification by narrating it on their corresponding body worn cameravideo recording or by making an entry into the corresponding CAD record.